 Renewable Energy and in particular BIPV are an important option and have a huge potential in this context, together with energy efficiency measures.
 These are the core elements for Sustainable Cities.

 Enhanced innovation is required In order to explore the business opportunities for further development of BIPV into a mass-market.
-Essential in this regard is to foster collaboration among the stakeholders of Building Industry (and PV industry, Smart Grid.
-Buildings are interconnected in cities and therefore, beside their potential of large-scale BIPV usages, the interaction with other areas have also to be considered, such as Energy Efficiency, Building Management Systems, Storage, e-Mobility, Internet of Things (IoT)/Digitalisation, etc.
+Essential in this regard is to foster collaboration among the stakeholders of the Building Industry, PV industry and Smart Grid.
+Buildings are interconnected in cities and therefore, beside their potential of large-scale BIPV usages, the interaction with other areas have also to be considered, such as Energy Efficiency, Building Management Systems, Storage, e-Mobility, Internet of Things (IoT) and Digitalisation, etc.

 ‘Buildings increasingly interact with the energy system and have the potential to take up an important role in the power supply system stability by becoming micro energy hubs, which generate energy with on site renewable systems, provide storage for electric and thermal energy and deliver demand response.’1